Tag Archives: Aubrey Plaza

 Black Bear (2020), Aubrey Plaza, Momentum Pictures

 From writer/director Lawrence Michael Levine; Black Bear stars Aubrey Plaza as a filmmaker at a creative impasse.
-One who seeks solace from her tumultuous past at a rural retreat, only to find that the woods summon her inner demons.
+One who seeks solace from her tumultuous past at a rural retreat, only for her to find that the woods summon her inner demons.

 Additional cast includes Sarah Gadon, Christopher Abbott and Alexander Koch.